Prudential first-quarter new business profit lifted by bulk annuity sales

 Prudential has invested heavily in emerging markets and put Asia at the core of its strategy, in the hope a growing middle class will prove fertile ground for its savings and investment products.

-The company's fund management arm M&G saw net inflows of new money of 1.4 billion pounds, helping lift total funds under management to 248 billion pounds.
+The company's fund management arm M&G saw net inflows of new money of 1.4 billion pounds ($2.38 billion), helping lift total funds under management to 248 billion pounds.

 (Editing by Jemima Kelly, Jon Boyle and Susan Thomas)